-It’s no secret how important energy is to households across Scotland, it heats our homes, schools and businesses and gives us hot water on demand.
-Though with energy consumption comes harmful greenhouse gasses that cause damage to our planet.
-The greatest carbon dioxide emissions come from burning fuels like coal, oil and natural gas which are used to traditionally provide energy to our households.
+It’s no secret how important energy is to households across Scotland.
+It heats our homes, schools, and businesses and gives us hot water on demand.
+With energy consumption, however, comes harmful greenhouse gasses that cause damage to our planet.
+The greatest carbon dioxide emissions come from burning fuels like coal, oil, and natural gas which are used to traditionally provide energy to our households.

 The heating engineers at the Glasgow Boiler Service are committed to reducing these harmful emissions by educating our customers about the benefits of alternative methods of heating your homes.
 One way you can work to reduce Co2 emissions in Scotland is to harness one of the planet’s greatest carbon neutral sources available all around us through ground and air sourced energy.
 Not only does this help save the planet, but it’s also a cheaper option than many traditional heating fuels.

-Ground source heat pumps extract heat from the ground through pipes buried in the soil.
-This central heating system Glasgow works by then transferring the heat radiators and under-floor systems, water, and hot air systems all from a completely renewable and natural source.
+Ground source heat pumps extract heat from the ground through water running through pipes buried in the soil.
+This central heating system Glasgow works by then transferring the heat gathered by the way to radiators and under-floor systems, water, and hot air systems, all from a completely renewable and natural source.

 There is a small amount of electricity used when using ground source air pumps, but this is minor in comparison to traditional electric and other traditional heating systems Scotland.
 Utilising the energy harnessed from the ground to use in your home will give you great peace of mind as the source is infinite.

-Air source heat pumps are very similar to their ground source cousins, but rather than extracting heat from pipes laid deep in the ground, air is extracted from the surroundings where it is transferred radiators, under-floor systems, taps and hot air system.
-The impact of air pumps mirrors that of ground source heat pumps as these also need some electricity to run, though again much preferred as the rate is dramatically reduced in comparison to conventional central heating boilers Glasgow.
+Air source heat pumps are very similar to their ground source cousins, but rather than extracting heat from pipes laid deep in the ground, air is extracted from the surrounding air where it is transferred to water, which is then used to heat radiators, under-floor systems, taps, and hot air systems.
+The impact of air pumps mirrors that of ground source heat pumps as these also need some electricity to run, though again they are much more preferable as the rate is dramatically reduced in comparison to conventional central heating boilers Glasgow.

 Air source hat pumps work similarly to the way in which a fridge draws heat from its inside.
 What’s more, air pumps can operate in climates as low as -15 degrees C, perfect for the bitter Scottish winters.
 You will have peace of mind knowing no matter how cold it gets outside, your home will be heated wonderfully, all at a lower price than traditional Glasgow boilers.